Workshop

 Submission Guidelines

-Format: Papers should be 2–8 pages (excluding references and appendices) using the ICML 2026 style.
+Format: Papers should be 2 to 8 pages (excluding references and appendices) using the NeurIPS 2026 workshop style (details TBA).

 Review Process: All submissions will be reviewed double-blind via OpenReview.
 Please ensure your submission is fully anonymized.